Wuthering Heights (1939 film): Plot

 A traveler named Lockwood is caught in the snow and stays at the estate of Wuthering Heights, despite the cold behavior of his host Heathcliff.
 Late that night, after being shown into an upstairs room that was once a bridal chamber, Lockwood is awakened by a cold draft and finds the window shutter flapping back and forth.
 Just as he is about to close it, he feels an icy hand clutching his and hears a woman outside calling, "Heathcliff, let me in!
 I'm lost in the moors.
 It's Cathy!"
 Lockwood calls Heathcliff and tells him what he saw, whereupon the enraged Heathcliff throws him out of the room.
 Once Lockwood is gone, Heathcliff frantically calls out to Cathy and runs down the stairs and into the snowstorm.
 Ellen, the housekeeper, tells the amazed Lockwood that he has seen the ghost of Cathy Earnshaw, Heathcliff's only great love, who died years ago.
 When Lockwood says that he doesn't believe in ghosts, Ellen tells him that he might if she told him the story of Cathy, and he asks her to do so, intrigued.
+The story is then shown as a flashback.

 As a boy, Heathcliff is found on the streets of Liverpool by Mr. Earnshaw, who brings him home to live with his two children, Cathy and Hindley.
 At first reluctant, Cathy eventually welcomes Heathcliff, and they become very close, but Hindley treats him as an outcast, especially after Mr. Earnshaw dies.
 About ten years later, the now-grown Heathcliff and Cathy have fallen in love and are meeting secretly at Penistone Crags on the moors.
 Hindley has become dissolute and tyrannical towards Cathy and the servants and forces Heathcliff to be a stable boy out of hatred for him.

 One night as Cathy and Heathcliff are out together, they hear music and realize that their neighbors, the Linton family, are having a party.
 The pair sneak inside the Lintons' estate by climbing over their garden wall, but the dogs are alerted and attack them.
 One of the dogs bites Cathy, and she suffers a severe leg injury.
 Heathcliff is forced to leave Cathy in their care.
 Enraged that the Lintons' glamor and wealth would so entrance Cathy, he blames the family for her injury and curses them all.